Equality-7-2521/vaterstakepool/README.md

   * Users may now reset their password by specifying an email address and clicking a link that they will receive via email.
 You will need to add a proper configuration for your mail server for it to work properly.
-    The various SMTP options can be seen in **sample-dcrstakepool.conf**.
+    The various SMTP options can be seen in **sample-vaterstakepool.conf**.
   * User instructions on the address and ticket pages were updated.
   * SpentBy link added to the voted tickets display.
 - 0.0.1 - Initial release for mainnet operations